DavidWells/analytics/README.md

 - [x] Add functionality/modify tracking calls with baked in lifecycle hooks
 - [x] Isomorphic.
 Works in browser & on server
 - [x] Queues events to send when analytic libraries are loaded
-- [ ] (WIP) works offline
+- [x] Works offline

 ##  Why

-Companies frequently change analytics & collection requirements.
-This results in adding & removing analytic services a painful time consuming process.
+Companies frequently change analytics requirements based on evolving needs.
+This results in a lot of complexity, maintenance, & extra code when adding/removing analytic services to a site or application.

 This library aims to solves that with a simple pluggable abstraction layer.

-##  Philosophy
+**Driving philosophy:**

-> You should never be locked into a tool
+- You should never be locked into a analytics tool
+- DX is paramount.
+Adding & removing analytic tools from your application should be easy
+- Respecting visitor privacy settings & allowing for opt out mechanisms is crucial
+- A pluggable API makes adding new business requests easy

 To add or remove an analytics provider adjust the `plugins` you load into `analytics`.